mdacach/ngu_script_rust/README.md

 The objective of this script is to automate the playing of an incremental game called [NGU](https://store.steampowered.com/app/1147690/NGU_IDLE/).

 NGU is a complex game with many unwrapping features and requires user input to play optimally.
-This is a fresh take, now with Rust.
 Note that this is still under active development, and is not meant to be used by the public.

 Crates used: